Mountains Behind Haiti’s Protests

 “Aba Mateli ak koripsyon!”

 (Down with pink hunger!)

-a reference to Martelly, his men who wear pink, and his election promise of a pink life.
+This is reference to Martelly and his men, who wear pink, and his election promise of a rosy life.

 “Resous peyi a se pou tout Ayisyen!”

-and other slogans expressing their deep anger about the incompetence and cronyism of the central government, soaring food prices, land grabs, and general disregard for human rights.
+These and other slogans expressed a deep anger about the incompetence and cronyism of the central government, soaring food prices, land grabs, and general disregard for human rights.

 Ardoin Zephirin was named the new North Department Delegate on Monday September 24; he replaced Yvon Alteon, who was in the U.S. for his health and had been accused of complicity in an attempted land grab in Petit Anse.
 Antonio Jules was named the new Vice-Delegate for Cap-Haitien.

 Despite an invasion of Cap Haitien by Martelly’s pink army of paramilitaries, and a siege of the more activist neighborhoods, thousands more took to the streets to call for an end to the Martelly-Lamothe administration.